 New to the game?
 Be prepared.

 Here are some frequently asked questions.
 Along with our Terms and Conditions page, it is the best place to start if you have questions about who we are, what we do, and why we do it.
 If you do not find your answer listed here or elsewhere on our page, please feel free to reach out to us directly at firstname.lastname@example.org.

 What are your hours?

 Our hours of operation are Monday through Friday, 9am-5pm.
 All visits, including pickups, are by appointment only.
-The first appointment slot is 9:30am, and the last slot is 5:30pm.
+The first appointment slot is 9:30am, and the last slot is 5:00pm.
 If you are unable to stop by in that window due to work or other obligations, we will do our best to accommodate you.
-Just let us know when the best time is and we will see what is possible.
+Just let us know the time that works best for you and we will see what is possible.

 What kinds of services do you offer?

 We offer three types of printing processes: offset, letterpress, and digital.
 This allows us an incredible amount of versatility, from single and two-color jobs all the way up to CMYK printing, from business cards and postcards to oversize posters and signage.
-We also offer a variety of other services, such as embossing, custom die-cutting, paper duplexing, and graphic design.
+We also offer a variety of other services, such as hot foil stamping, embossing, custom die-cutting, paper duplexing, and graphic design.
 For a complete list of what machines we have and their individual specifications, head over to our Equipment page.

 Do you offer screenprinting services for t-shirts, tote bags, etc?

 Can you print _____ for my Etsy Store?

 Yes!
 If you’re a seller on Etsy and are looking for a shop to manufacturer your goods, please get in touch with us.